First Aid: Rashes

 - pat the skin dry (instead of rubbing) after a bath or shower

-- avoid scrubbing or scratching the affected skin
+- don't scrub or scratch the affected skin

 - leave the rash exposed to the air as much as possible